coderhs/hsps.in/content/post/speed-up-docker-build.md

 bundle exec rails assets:precompile
 ```

-Docker after building each step it will cache each step, and if the instruction or context hasn't changed then docker will use the cached version instead of rebuilding it.
+Docker after building each step it will cache that step.
+If the instructions/context of that steps or steps before haven't change then docker will use the cache.

 So we need to make docker understand that there is no change, hence we can use the cache instead of rebuilding it.

 <!--more-->